crate/cratedb-guide/docs/performance/inserts/tuning.md

 ### Calculating statistics

-After loading larger amounts of data into new or existing tables, it is recommended to re-calculate the statistics by executing the `ANALYZE` command.
+After inserting larger amounts of data into new or existing tables, it is recommended to re-calculate the statistics by executing the `ANALYZE` command.
 The statistics will be used by the query optimizer to generate better execution plans.